Canada Lynx are a state endangered and federally threatened species.

 They are very similar in appearance and habits to bobcats, and their range overlaps with bobcats and other furbearer species.
 Knowing the difference between a lynx and a bobcat is critical to lynx survival.

-Trappers or hunters who encounter lynx or lynx sign should quickly report their observations to wildlife biologist Chris Bernier at (802) 777-0823.
+Trappers or hunters who encounter lynx or lynx sign should quickly report their observations to wildlife biologist Brehan Furfey at (802) 952-8543.

 It is important for trappers and hunters to be able to distinguish lynx from bobcats, to recognize their preferred habitat types, and to avoid capturing or harvesting lynx.